desmond-ong/stats-notes/docs/06-b-logistic.md

 In the previous chapter, we introduced the general linear model, and showed how we can use it to model continuous dependent variables ($Y$), using a combination of both continuous and categorical indepdent variables ($X$).

 In this chapter we will discuss expanding our toolkit to use a different type of regression, **logistic** regression, to model categorical dependent variables ($Y$).
-For now, we **only consider binary dependent variables** (such as `Yes`/`No` Decisions), although there are also extensions to categorical dependent variable with multiple levels (e.g., multinomial regression).
+For now, we **only consider binary dependent variables** (such as `Yes`/`No` Decisions, `True`/`False` classifications, etc), although there are also extensions to categorical dependent variable with multiple levels (e.g., multinomial regression).